 Luftwaffe fighter pilot Hans-Joachim Marseille may have racked up 100 aerial victories during World War II, but that didn't stop him from mocking his Nazi overlords.

-During World War II, the Luftwaffe was one of the German Army’s most valuable assets: A team of pilots, skilled in offensive and defensive maneuvers, and trained to take out as many enemy planes as possible.
+During World War II, the Luftwaffe was one of the German Army’s most valuable assets.
 While all of the Luftwaffe pilots were potentially deadly, one stood head and shoulders above the rest: Hans-Joachim Marseille.

 Marseille was a quiet boy who joined the Luftwaffe as a means to curb his reckless personality and channel it into something useful.
 To the surprise of many, the young man ultimately proved to be perhaps the most skilled and most feared pilot in the entire Luftwaffe.
 Soon, he became Hitler’s star flying ace, taking down numerous planes and living to tell the tales.